golang-one/batching/README.md

 */
 ```

-Use `batching.Pipe` for operations which return results.
+Use `batching.Pipe` for operations which return results:
 ```go
 var (
     ctx   = context.Background()